NCAR/wrfcloud/docs/Users_Guide/installation.rst

    * Use the top-level search bar to find and launch the AWS **EC2** Service.
    * Select the **US East (Ohio) / us-east-2** region from the top-right dropdown navigation.
+      * Access to us-east-2 region is required.
+This is likely enabled by default, per AWS documentation for standard AWS accounts.
+In the event that you do not see us-east-2 region as an option when going through the procedures, contact you AWS account administrator, or AWS directly, to inquire about enabling it.
    * Select **Limits** from the left navigation menu and search for **HPC** to find **Running On-Demand HPC instances**.
    * If the **Current limit** is less than **96 vCPUs**, select the radio button and click **Request limit increase**.
    * **AWS Support Center** will followup via email with the AWS account owner.